-The Barrett Foundation Business Concept Challenge is a completion to encourage and reward innovative market-based solutions to natural resource issues affecting National Forests and Grasslands and to stimulate entrepreneurial natural resource solutions to forest health challenges.
+The NFF established the Barrett Foundation Business Concept Challenge to encourage and reward innovative market-based solutions to natural resource issues affecting National Forests and Grasslands and stimulate entrepreneurial natural resource solutions to forest health challenges.
+The Challenge offers an interactive learning experience for interdisciplinary teams, as well as an opportunity to develop and launch new business ventures to address natural resource issues.
 It provides a unique opportunity to develop and implement investable ideas with tangible benefits for National Forests and Grasslands.
-It offers an opportunity to develop and launch new business ventures to address natural resource issues.

 The Barrett Foundation Business Concept Challenge offers a $75,000 grand prize to the winning submission and a $25,000 prize to the first runner-up in the final stage of the competition.
-Through a pre-proposal/full proposal process, each team participating in the Challenge develops and articulates a market-based strategy and measurable objectives for addressing a natural resource issue affecting the U.S. National Forests and Grasslands.
+Through a multi-stage evaluation process, each team participating in the Challenge develops and articulates a market-based strategy and measurable objectives for addressing a natural resource issue affecting the U.S. National Forests and Grasslands.
 The business concept must reflect real opportunities and address financial, operational, and organizational aspects of implementation.
-The finalist teams will make presentations to the program’s Review Committee.
-Click here for the 2015 Barrett Foundation Business Concept Challenge announcement.
+The finalist teams will make presentations to the program’s review committee of distinguished natural resource professionals.

 Barrett Foundation Business Concept Challenge is national in scope and there are no geographic priorities.

-The NFF holds one nationally competitive round each year.
+The NFF typically holds one nationally competitive round each year.